 One question we get asked often is how to grow an avocado plant from a seed.
-Even though you may never get any avocados to make guacamole, it is still a fun exercise to improve your growing skills.
+Even though you may never get any avocados to make your lime guacamole dip, it is still a fun exercise to improve your growing skills.
 Read on to learn more.

 Growing An Avocado From Seed

 To grow avocado seed you will first need to carefully remove the seed from the fruit.
 Do so carefully so as to not damage the brown skin that covers the avocado pit.

 Gently wash the seed with water to ensure all remnants of the avocado fruit have been removed.